126th Street African Burial Ground Memorial and Mixed-Use Project

 The Rediscovery

-The remains were consecrated in a ceremony led by HABGTF co-chair Reverend Dr. Patricia A. Singletary, and are held in safe storage at the Landmarks Preservation Commission archives so that they can be reinterred at the future memorial.
+The human remains were consecrated in a ceremony led by Rev. Dr. Patricia A. Singletary, and are stored in a safe and controlled environment at the Landmarks Preservation Commission’s NYC Archaeological Repository: The Nan A. Rothschild Research Center until they can later be reinterred within the future outdoor memorial.

 -

-Frequently Asked Questions 126th Street African Burial Ground Memorial and Mixed-Use Project FAQ
+126th Street Harlem African Burial Ground Memorial and Mixed-Use Project FAQ February 22, 2024

 -